Don’t get caught: Fraud is everyone’s business | CFIB

 Directory fraud, false invoicing and office supply scams

-Another scam that plagues small businesses occurs when companies send boxes of office supplies that were never ordered with a big price tag attached.
-These boxes might contain toner, receipt paper – you name it.
-Often, small print on the invoice will claim that the opening of the box constitutes consent to buy and you may be stuck with supplies you never ordered.
+Another scam occurs when companies send boxes of office supplies (for example: toner, receipt paper) that were never ordered with a big price tag attached.
+Often, small print on the invoice will claim that the opening of the box constitutes consent to buy, and you may be stuck with supplies you never ordered.

 - Carefully inspect the name of companies on invoices: they might seem familiar but often will have a slight variation.